lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/index.md

 ---
-title: Localization
+title: Frameworks
 eleventyNavigation:
-  key: Localization
+  key: Frameworks
-  order: 9
+  order: 8
 ---

 <!-- This file exists only to create a section heading.